 Three 50m transects are used to assess the % foliage cover of the over-storey.
-This data is collected at 10 points (i.e. at every 5m) along the length of the transects.
+These data are collected at 10 points (i.e. at every 5m) along the length of the transects.

-Further details of the field sampling methods, including a table summarising the variables (measurements) that are recorded, their unit of measurement and the sampling unit are provided in Appendix B.
+Further details of the field sampling methods, including a table summarising the variables (measurements) that are recorded, their unit of measurement and the sampling unit are provided in Appendix C.

-Figure 7 Monitoring plot for habitat restoration monitoring
+a.
+Monitoring plot for habitat restoration monitoring